montanariarthur/FunctionalObservability/README.md

 - `odeRK` : Implements the numerical integration algorithm Runge Kutta 4th order.
 - `functobsv_sys`,`functobsv_nonlinearsys` : Represents the ODEs of a linear functional observer (Ref.
 [1], Eq.
 (10)) and a nonlinear functional observer (Ref.
 [1], Eq.
 (S-24)), respectively.
-- `spnull`,`sporth` :  Computes a sparse orthonormal basis for the null space of S and the range of S, respectively.
+- `spnull`,`sporth` :  Computes a sparse orthonormal basis for the null space and the range space of a matrix, respectively.

 # References
-1. Arthur N. Montanari, Chao Duan, Luis A. Aguirre, Adilson E. Motter (**2021**).
+1. A. N. Montanari, C. Duan, L. A. Aguirre, A. E. Motter (**2021**).
 Functional observability and target state estimation in large-scale networks.